ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

     ```

-4. The DNS entry for the load balancer should then be used as the **Domain name** during the installation of IBM Blockchain Platform.
+4. The DNS entry for the load balancer should then be used as the **Domain name** during the installation of {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.

 5. The NGINX ingress controller must be used.
 See the [ingress controller installation guide](https://github.com/kubernetes/ingress-nginx/blob/master/docs/deploy/index.md){: external} that can be used for most Kubernetes distributions.
 If you are using {{site.data.keyword.containerlong_notm}}, then refer to these [instructions](#console-deploy-k8-iks-considerations) for specific configuration information.